 - Check that phone—frequently!
 You can have set times and surprise “spot” checks.
 (Don’t “freak out” over what you might find.
 Have conversations and stick to your Cell phone Contract.)

 - Make sure you read up on the apps on your child’s phone and have the login information for them.
 (Apple’s App Store lists age recommendations, content, and if there are “In-App Purchases.”
 Example: social media app Snapchat is rated 12+ but lists “Infrequent/Mild Sexual Content and Nudity” under “Content.”)

-REMEMBER: We are modeling how to use a cellphone.
+REMEMBER: We’re modeling how to use a cell phone for our child.
 More is caught than taught.